brian-tex/AboutMe/pages/git/git-training/how-to-push-a-change.md

 subtitle: How to push a change.
 readtime: true
 ---
-# Committing a Change in Git
+# Pushing a Change in Git
-Making a commit is a lot like making multiple save points in a hard video game level.
-If you find you just aren't powerful enough to beat the boss at the end of the level, you can roll back your game to a previous save point where you can buy some extra health potions.

-Similarly, making multiple commits when editing a repo allows you to glance through all the changes you've made and revert back to a previous state of the repo if needed.
-Good commits give you a granular view of the changes with the commit message of the editor letting you know what they were doing and why they made the change.

-### How to Commit a Change in a Browser
-1. When you've finished editing your code, make a commit message describing specifically what you did.
-1. Make sure the target branch is Main.
-1. Click Commit changes.
+Making a push in Git is only done on a local repo on your computer and ensures changes other editors have made aren't overwritten.
+When you make a push, Git takes the original state of your repo and compares it to what is online, if it matches, Git will push all changes you've made to GitHub or GitLab.
+If your original state doesn't match the current repo online, it'll let you know you need to merge the changes other editors have made to your local version before pushing.

+Note: Pushing commits is only needed for files edited locally.

-### How to Commit a Change Locally on Your Computer
+### How to Commit a Change Locally
-1. Save the changes to the file in your text editor and close the file.
-1. Change the active directory to the parent directory of the repo.
-1. Tell Git the files you wish to add to your commit: `git add <filePathOfParentFolderToCommit>`
-1. From Terminal, run the following code and add a commit message describing specifically what you did:
-    - `git commit -am`"`yourCommitMessage`"
-3. Repeat steps 1-4 as many times as you want until you're done working on the code.
+- Push your changes to GitHub or GitLab by running the following: `git push`